MatadorProBr/BetterCrewLink-FAQ/README.md

 * Q: Which "Voice Server" is recommended for me to use?
   * A: I recommend that you use: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a> for better compatibility with BetterCrewLink.

+* Q: Is BetterCrewLink compatible with Linux/Chromebook/macOS?
+  * A: No, the Linux version is being developed and you can see its development by [clicking here](https://github.com/OhMyGuus/BetterCrewLink/tree/linux) (and also when I release the version for Linux I will teach here how to use), but the others have not confirmed anything support, but that doesn’t mean you can’t use BetterCrewLink, there’s still a solution which is the web version (requires a PC player using the BetterCrewLink app) for more information on this [click here](#installation) and look at the category "PC".

 * Q: Do you have a BetterCrewLink Discord so I can ask for help with something?
   * A: Yes and he and the [Official Discord of BetterCrewLink](https://discord.gg/qDqTzvj4SH), if you want to enter click on the image below: